sodaru/nodejs-cli-runner/README.md

 await taskRunner(
   taskName, // taskname
-  task, // function returning a Promise verbose, // boolean to print more verbose logs taskArgs // arguments to task function
+  task, // function returning a Promise options, // boolean or {verbose: boolean, progressIndicator: boolean} to print more verbose logs and enable progressIndicator taskArgs // arguments to task function
 );
 ```